 Research and development activities are central to our business model.
 We will incur substantial costs beyond our present and planned clinical trials in order to file a new drug application, or NDA, for any of our product candidates.
-It is difficult to determine with certainty the costs and duration of our current or future clinical trials and preclinical studies, or if, when, or to what extent we will generate revenue from the commercialization and sale of our product candidates if we obtain trials and prevenue four product candidates will depend on a variety of factors, including the uncertainties of future clinical trials and preclinical studies, uncertainties in clinical trial enrollment rate, and significant and changing government regulation.
+It is difficult to determine with certainty the costs and duration of our current or future clinical trials and preclinical studies, or if, when, or to what extent we will generate revenue from the commercialization and sale of our product candidates if we obtain regulatory approval.
+We may never succeed in achieving regulatory approval.
+The duration, costs, and timing of clinical trials and development of our product candidates will depend on a variety of factors, including the uncertainties of future clinical trials and preclinical studies, uncertainties in clinical trial enrollment rate, and significant and changing government regulation.
 In addition, the probability of success for each product candidate will depend on numerous factors, including competition, manufacturing capability, and commercial viability.
 We will determine which programs to pursue and how much to fund each program in response to the scientific and clinical success of each product candidate, as well as an assessment of each product candidate's commercial potential.

-The following table summarizes our research and development expenses by program for the three and nine months ended September 30, 2016 and 2015:
+The following table summarizes our research and development expenses by program for the three months ended March 31, 2017 and 2016: